-Building on the ICAEW’s credentials in gender diversity and leadership development, this eight month programme supports the careers of women in finance and business across all industry sectors who are one to three career stages away from a senior leadership or board role.
+Building on the ICAEW’s credentials in gender diversity and leadership development, this six-month programme supports the careers of women in finance and business across all industry sectors who are one to three career stages away from a senior leadership or board role.

 Working to the theme of personal development as a key tenet of strong leadership, it focuses on inspiring others and developing participants’ strengths considering the impact of these on their teams from a leadership perspective.
 WIL develops participants’ awareness of organisational cultural environments and how to best operate and lead within them, with the focus on the sharing of external perspectives being one of the differentiators of this programme.

 The programme is aimed at two audiences: